Meet the Researchers

 Dr. Gerard Francisco is Professor and Chairman of Physical Medicine and Rehabilitation (PM&R) at UTHealth and Chief Medical Officer at TIRR Memorial Hermann.
 He is a specialist in brain injury and stroke rehabilitation and spasticity management.
 His research projects on neural interfaces, robotic rehabilitation, pain, and spasticity management using botulinum toxins and intrathecal baclofen are funded by the National Institutes of Health and local foundations.
 As a national leader in PM&R, he is currently vice-chair of the Accreditation Commission for Graduate Medical Education Residency Review Committee for PM&R, treasurer of the Association of Academic Physiatrists, and member of the board of directors of the American Academy of PM&R. In 2011, he was honored by the American Academy of PM&R as the 43rd Walter J. Zeiter Lecturer, and in 2012 inducted as a Distinguished Educator Professor of the Academy of Master Educators of the University of Texas Health Science Center.

 Lex Frieden is the a Senior Scientist and Director of TIRR Memorial Hermann’s Independent Living Research Utilization (ILRU) program.
-He is also a Professor of Biomedical Informatics and Professor of Physical Medicine and Rehabilitation at the University of Texas Health Science Center at Houston and he is Adjunct Professor of Physical Medicine and Rehabilitation at Baylor College of Medicine.
+He is also a Professor of Biomedical Informatics and Professor of Physical Medicine and Rehabilitation at the University of Texas Health Science Center at Houston and he is an Adjunct Professor of Physical Medicine and Rehabilitation at Baylor College of Medicine.
 Mr. Frieden was recently named the University of Texas Health Fellow on Disability by UT Systems Chancellor Francisco G. Cigarroa.
 Mr. Frieden has received two Presidential Citations for his leadership in conceiving and drafting the Americans with Disabilities Act (ADA).

 Dr. Sheng Li is a Research Assistant Professor in Physical Medicine and Rehabilitation at UTHealth Medical School - Houston and TIRR.
 His research interests include pathophysiology and management of spasticity, stroke rehabilitation, motor control in healthy and neurologically impaired adults, neuropathic pain management, breathing-controlled electrical stimulation for spasticity and neuropathic pain management, and motor imagery.